isomerpages/moe-kranjipri/_home-based-learning/Student Learning Space.md

 **Q1: I have forgotten my username.
 What should I do?**

-*   Check that you have recorded your SLS username in your handbook
+*   Check that you have recorded your MIMS username in your handbook
 *   Format of your user name is the first 5 characters of your name, and the last 5 characters of your BC number (Please check with your form/ subject teacher if you are not sure. )